bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

 ![](https://bombchus.github.io/z64-music-wiki/assets/images/adsr-dark.png#only-dark)

 === "Attack"
-    Attack refers to the time it takes from when a key is first pressed to the time it takes the sound of a sound to go from zero amplitude to max amplitude
+    Attack refers to the time it takes from when a key is first pressed the sound of a sample to go from zero amplitude to the max attack amplitude.
+The longer your attack is the longer it will take for the sound to fade in to the max attack amplitude from zero amplitude.

 === "Decay"
+    Decay refers to the time it takes the sound of a sample to go from the max attack amplitude to the sustain amplitude.
+The longer your decay is the longer it will take for the sound to decrease in amplitude from the max attack amplitude to the sustain amplitude.

 === "Sustain"
+    Sustain refers to the amplitude level the sound of a sample will remain at so long as the note is being held.
+The higher your sustain is the less of a decrease your amplitude will have from the max attack amplitude.

 === "Release"
+    Release refers to the time it takes from when a key is released to the sound of a sample going from sustain amplitude to return to zero amplitude.
+The longer your release is the longer it will take for the sound to fade out from your sustain amplitude to zero amplitude.

+=== "Hold"
+    Hold refers to the time a note will be held at max attack amplitude before beginning to decay to the sustain amplitude.
+The longer your hold is the longer your sound will remain at max attack amplitude before beginning to decay to sustain amplitude.

 -----